 Fix the Issues and Move Forward

 Most likely the best solution will be to fix violations right away.
-Of course, whether or not this is viable will depend on how big of an issue you have and the market value for your home.
+Of course, whether or not this is viable will depend on how big of an issue you have and the market value of your home.

 Whether or not it’s a good option to fix the problem will involve weighing all of the costs involved.
 Some of the fixes that can be taken care of relatively easily are moving a ceiling-mounted smoke alarm at least 4 inches away from walls and wall-mounted alarms 4 inches to 12 inches down from the ceiling.